-Dr. Chapas is a dermatological surgeon and a Fellow of the American College of Mohs Surgery and the American Society of Dermatologic Surgery.
-She completed one of the most sought after fellowships in Mohs Surgery, has performed thousands of Mohs micrographic surgery procedures, and she is nationally recognized as one of the top Mohs surgeons.
-In addition, Dr. Chapas has extensive experience in post-operative treatment of any residual scars, to achieve the best possible final result.
+Dr. Chapas and Dr. Chwalek are dermatological surgeons and Fellows of the American College of Mohs Surgery and the American Society of Dermatologic Surgery.
+They each have completed prestigious fellowships in Mohs Surgery, have performed thousands of Mohs micrographic surgery procedures, and are nationally recognized as two of the top Mohs surgeons in the U.S. In addition, Union Square Laser Dermatology has extensive experience in post-operative treatment of any residual scars, to achieve the best possible final result.

 Please find below answers to some common questions about Mohs surgery.